macartan/macartan.github.io/_pages/teaching/how-to-write.md

 - **Common errors**:
   - The past tense of lead is led, not lead.
   - Get “affect” and “effect” right.
+  - Get “lose” and “loose” right.
   - Get “advise” and “advice” right.
   - Get “its” and “it’s” right (hint: never use “it’s”; use “its” and “it is”).
+  - Get "fewer" and "less" right.
   - “Question begging” is a technical term; use it if you know what it means.
-  - Get "fewer" and "less" right.

 - **Preferred**
    - First, second, not firstly, secondly